kernelci/kernelci-core/doc/schema-job.rst

                 "type": "string",
                 "description": "The ID associated with this object" },
+            "name": {
+                "type": "string",
+                "description": "The name of the object"
+            },
             "created_on": {
                 "type": "object",
                 "description": "Creation date of the object",